Rhapsody of Fire: 2004–2008: Beginning of The Dark Secret Saga, name change and legal issues

+2009–2011: End of The Dark Secret Saga, Turilli's departure and split into two bands

 In late 2009 Limb Music re-released their back-catalogue from 1997 to 2001, along with the compilation album Tales from the Emerald Sword Saga on digital music stores.

 On 18 November 2009, it was announced that the band had signed with Nuclear Blast Records and that their new album, The Frozen Tears of Angels, would be released on 5 March 2010.
 However, Nuclear Blast stated that the album would not be released until 30 April.
 On 5 March 2010, the official Rhapsody of Fire website announced that it would indeed be released on 30 April.
 A new song was made available to download soon after.
 The album was produced by Luca Turilli and Alex Staropoli and mixed and mastered by Sascha Paeth at the Gate Studio in Wolfsburg.
 As well as the standard edition, it was released as a "special limited deluxe digipak" which included two bonus tracks and a 32-page booklet, and on vinyl.

 A 35-minute EP entitled The Cold Embrace of Fear – A Dark Romantic Symphony was released in Europe on 15 October 2010 and in the United States on 25 January 2011.
 The story is directly connected to The Frozen Tears of Angels.

 Rhapsody of Fire's ninth studio album, From Chaos to Eternity, was released on 12 July 2011.
 From Chaos to Eternity is the final album in the band's fantasy storyline, The Algalord Chronicles, which began with the release of Legendary Tales.
 It also marks the conclusion of The Dark Secret Saga, which began on Symphony of Enchanted Lands II: The Dark Secret.
 The final song on the album, the five-part "Heroes of the Waterfalls' Kingdom", is the band's longest, at almost twenty minutes long.

 After the release of From Chaos to Eternity, the band underwent many line-up changes.
 On 15 April 2011, it was announced that Tom Hess had become Rhapsody of Fire's second guitarist.
 Hess had actually joined the band in December 2010, recording all the rhythm guitar parts and contributing several solos for From Chaos to Eternity.
 Hess began touring with the band starting in 2011.

-On 16 August 2011, Rhapsody of Fire announced the friendly departure of long-time guitarist, songwriter, and founding member Luca Turilli, along with bassist Patrice Guers.
+On 16 August 2011, Rhapsody of Fire announced the departure of long-time guitarist, songwriter, and founding member Luca Turilli, along with bassist Patrice Guers.
 They went on to found a new Rhapsody band, Luca Turilli's Rhapsody.
 With the departure of Turilli, Tom Hess became the lead guitarist of the band.
 Oliver Holzwarth, brother of drummer Alex Holzwarth, was announced to be Guers' replacement on 1 September 2011.
 Soon after, on 27 September 2011, the band announced that Roberto De Micheli had joined them as a second guitar player.